The following Planning guidance note provides comprehensive and up to date legal information covering:

 This Practice Note deals with permitted development in England.
 For guidance on permitted development in Wales, see Practice Note: Permitted development in Wales.

-The Town and Country Planning (General Permitted Development) Order 2015, SI 2015/596 (the GPDO) allows some development to be permitted without the need to obtain planning permission.
-The 2015 GPDO replaced the Town and Country Planning (General Permitted Development) Order 1995, SI 1995/418 (the 1995 Order) in England from 15 April 2015.
-The 1995 Order still applies in Wales—see Practice Note: Permitted development in Wales.
-Permitted development (PD) is still 'development' for which planning permission is required, except that there is no need to obtain express planning permission for it as permission is deemed to have been granted by development order.
-Each permitted development right (PD right) is subject to certain exceptions, limitations and conditions, specified in GPDO, SI 2015/596, Sch 2.
+TCPA 1990, s 58(1)(a) provides that planning permission may be granted by a ‘development order’.
+The Town and Country Planning (General Permitted Development) Order 2015, SI 2015/596 (the GPDO) is a development order for these purposes.
+It allows specific types of development, set out in different classes in Schedule 2 of the GPDO, to be carried out without the need to obtain planning permission.
+The GPDO replaced the Town and Country Planning (General Permitted Development) Order 1995, SI 1995/418 (the 1995 GPDO) in England from 15 April 2015.
+The 1995 GPDO still applies in Wales—see Practice Note: Permitted development in Wales.

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.